freshtechbro/vibe-coder-mcp/README.md

 The tool leverages OpenRouter to access powerful LLMs for this cognitive process, ensuring thorough analysis of complex problems before generating responses.

-### Task Manager Tool
+### Request Processor

-The Task Manager is the orchestration layer that:
+The Request Processor is the orchestration layer that:

 - Handles routing of requests to appropriate specialized tools
 - Validates inputs across all tools
 - Processes tool-specific parameters
-- Coordinates workflow between different components
 - Manages request/response handling for the MCP protocol

 ### Tools and Functions